What to wear on a plane: outfit inspiration to help you travel in style

 Whether it's work or play, what to wear on a plane has no easy answer.
 There are so many elements of the day to consider, particularly if you're going on a long-haul or night flight.
 Whatever you decide on, keep comfort as the focal point, and use the styling tips laid out below as a way to add polish to your finished look.

-It's always a good idea to take a decent size hand luggage, such as one of the best totes with spare essentials, such as your best underwear, so that if anything happens to your suitcase at the other end, you at least have the necessities.
-If you're checking into a resort earlier than the arrival time, you might also want to have spare swimwear in your hand luggage, so you can check your bags at reception and head straight to the pool.
+It's always a good idea to take a decent size hand luggage with spare essentials, such as underwear, and an outfit for the following day, so that if anything happens to your suitcase at the other end, you at least have the necessities.
+Also navigating what to pack for a beach vacation?
+If you're checking into a resort earlier than the arrival time, you might also want to have your best swimsuit in your hand luggage, so you can check your bags at reception and head straight to the pool.

 1. Loungewear